toyokazu/omniauth-shibboleth/README.md

       require valid-user
     </Location>

-Shibboleth strategy just checks the existence of Shib-Session-ID.
+Shibboleth strategy just checks the existence of Shib-Session-ID or Shib-Application-ID.

 Shibboleth strategy assumes the attributes are provided via environment variables because the use of ShibUseHeaders option may cause some problems.
 The details are discussed in the following page: